Bijections for generalized Tamari intervals via orientations

-Let $\cG_{i,j}$ (resp. $\cG_n$) be the set of triples $(\nu,\gamma,\gamma')$ such that $\gamma\leq\gamma'$ in $\Tam(\nu)$ and $\nu$ ends at $(i,j)$ (resp. $\nu$ has length $n$).
+Let $\cG_{i,j}$ (resp. $\cG_n$) be the set of triples $(\nu,\gamma,\gamma')$ such that $\gamma\leq\gamma'$ in $\Tam(\nu)$, and $\nu$ ends at $(i,j)$ (resp. $\nu$ has length $n$).
 Elements of $\cG_{i,j}$ (resp. $\cG_n$) are called \emph{generalized Tamari intervals} with endpoint $(i,j)$ (resp. of size $n$).
-We now make two observations based on properties shown in~\cite{PV17} (each remark is associated with a bijection for $\cG_{i,j}$ described later, respectively in Section~\ref{sec:bij_sep} and Section~\ref{sec:bij_sch}, the second remark is also used in the bijection in~\cite{FP17}).
+We now make two remarks based on properties shown in~\cite{PV17} (each remark is associated with a bijection for $\cG_{i,j}$ described later, respectively in Section~\ref{sec:bij_sep} and Section~\ref{sec:bij_sch}, the second remark is also used for the bijection in~\cite{FP17}).